AronDJacobsen/fault_management_uds/README.md

     │
     ├── dataset.py              <- Scripts to download or generate data
     │
-    ├── features.py             <- Code to create features for modeling
+    ├── features.py             <- Code to create features for modelling
     │
-    ├── modeling
+    ├── modelling
     │   ├── __init__.py
     │   ├── predict.py          <- Code to run model inference with trained models
     │   └── train.py            <- Code to train models